bonitasoft/actions/packages/doc-contribs/pr-comments-with-links/README.md

 # PR Comments With Links

-This action checks the diff in a PR, and fails if one or more of the set criteria isn't met.
-If action failed, a comment with details will be written in the Pull Request
+This action publish a comment on the pull request with the link to the added/updated/removed page to the preview.

+## Which files are checked

+The action will check all `.adoc` files includes in a subfolder `pages` of the `modules` folder.

 ## Using this action